-Modeshift takes all measures possible to ensure the security of the platform.
-From the design and architecture to back end credentials to the app itself.
-Modeshift’s platform is running on Microsoft Azure which is certified according to the highest possible security standards possible.
+Modeshift takes all measures to ensure the security of the platform – from design, architecture, and back office credentials to the app itself.
+Modeshift’s platform is running on Microsoft Azure which is certified according to the highest security standards.

 Microsoft’s team has vetted and reviewed the platform to ensure its security and safety.

 Further, the system is implemented according to the CSA (Cloud Security Alliance) guidance and follows these rules: